hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

     Training of the NT using masked language modelling (MLM).
 Adapted from Figure 1 in the <a href="https://www.nature.com/articles/s41592-024-02523-z">NT article</a>.
 </div>

-Let's walk through the process using a random DNA sequence: `ATGGTAGCTACATCATCT`.
-In short, a fraction of the input DNA sequence is hidden from the model.
-The task of the model is to retrieve the masked subsequences using the rest of the sequence.
-For instance, the model could receive as input `ATGGTAGCTACA<MASK>` and we expect it to correctly guess that `<MASK>` equals `TCATCT`.
+Here’s how MLM training breaks down in four steps:

 1. **Tokenizer:** First, we convert the input DNA sequence into a sequence of integers (_tokens_), each representing a subsequence of length 6 nucleotides ("6-mers").
-The total number of tokens is 4,107: one for each of the $$4^6 = 4096$$ possible 6-mers and 11 special tokens ([CLS](https://en.wikipedia.org/wiki/Sentence_embedding), MASK, PAD and a few others).
-(You can learn more about the tokenizer in the [supplementary notes](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).)
-The tokenizer transforms our 18-nucleotide sequence into a tokenized sequence of length 4: `[3, 506, 3662, 1567]`.
+The total number of tokens is 4,107: one for each of the $$4^6 = 4096$$ possible 6-mers and 11 special tokens ([CLS](https://en.wikipedia.org/wiki/Sentence_embedding), MASK, PAD and a few others).<d-footnote>You can learn more about the tokenizer in the [supplementary notes](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).</d-footnote> The tokenizer transforms our 18-nucleotide sequence `ATGGTAGCTACATCATCT` into a tokenized sequence of length 4: `[3, 506, 3662, 1567]`.
 This includes the CLS token (`3`) and three tokens representing three 6-mers.
 During training, a random subset of 15% of the tokens are replaced by the MASK token (`2`).
 These are the parts of the sequence that the model will try to recover.
 Let's mask the last token in our example: `[3, 506, 3662, 2]`.

-2. **Embedding layer:** Afterwards, an embedding layer transforms the tokenized sequence of integers into an fixed-length vector of real values (_embedding_).
-On this embedding, a positional encoding is added.
+2. **Embedding layer:** An embedding layer transforms the tokenized sequence of integers into an fixed-length vector of real values (_embedding_).
+On this embedding, a positional encoding is added to preserve information about the position of each token.

-3. **Transformer encoder:** Then comes the main event: the stacked Transformer encoder blocks (since the NT is an encoder-only model, remember?).
+3. **Transformer encoder:** Here comes the main event: the stacked Transformer encoder blocks (since the NT is an encoder-only model, remember?).
 These blocks are where the magic actually happens, processing the initial embeddings to create context-aware representations.
 Each block uses self-attention mechanisms to let tokens interact across the sequence and feed-forward networks for position-specific processing.

 4. **Token probabilities:** Last, the last layer's embedding is transformed into a probability of each token in each of the input positions.
 Since there were 3 input positions and 4,107 possible tokens, the output for our sequence will be a matrix of size 3 × 4,107.
 The rows will sum to 1.
 The masked token was `1567` and was in the last position.
 If our model has done a good job, the matrix entry (3, 1567) will be close to 1, and the rest of the entries in that row will be close to 0.
-During training, the trainer evaluates this output using the [cross-entropy](https://en.wikipedia.org/wiki/Cross-entropy) loss, and adjusts the parameters of the model by [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
+During training, the trainer evaluates the model's output using the [cross-entropy](https://en.wikipedia.org/wiki/Cross-entropy) loss, and adjusts the parameters of the model by [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).

-This is technically how the model learns to guess the hidden sequence from it's genomic context.
+By repeating this process over and over, on DNA sequences obtained from very different species, the model learns to guess the hidden sequence from it's genomic context.
 But, what is it _really_ learning?
 My intuition is that it's picking up general patterns across genomes.
 For instance, it might learn to recognize a pattern that we would adscribe to an alpha helix.
-By putting together some of such patterns, it might group together sequences that we would call protein coding.
+By putting together some of such patterns, it might learn that sequences that we would call protein coding are related.
 Then, it would leverage this knowledge in the MLM task to predict a sequence that preserves the alpha helix with the observed codon usage.
-Similearly, it might learn that another mask is around the right genomic distance from an ORF, and deduce it should predict what we recognize as a promoter.
+Similarly, it might learn that another mask is around the right genomic distance from an ORF, and deduce it should predict what we recognize as a promoter.
 In all this proess the NT has no access to phenotypic information or explicit knowledge about promoters, genes or alpha helices.
 It is flying blind regarding how this DNA sequence plays out in the real world.
 Although it is getting a glimpse of evolutionary constraints by being exposed to different genomes, it won't be able to learn sophisticated genomic regulation patterns.

 # Loading a pre-trained model

 Two elements of the Hugging Face ecosystem vastly facilitate sharing and leveraging pre-trained models.

 One is the [Model Hub](https://huggingface.co/docs/hub/en/index), a repository for the community to share and discover pre-trained models.
-In this post I use the smallest NT, [a 50 million parameter model](https://huggingface.co/InstaDeepAI/nucleotide-transformer-v2-50m-multi-species), which InstaDeep made available from [their hub organization](https://huggingface.co/InstaDeepAI).
+In this post I use the smallest NT, [a 50 million parameter model](https://huggingface.co/InstaDeepAI/nucleotide-transformer-v2-50m-multi-species), available from [InstaDeep's hub organization](https://huggingface.co/InstaDeepAI).

 The other one is the many [`transformers` AutoClasses](https://huggingface.co/docs/transformers/model_doc/auto).
 They abstract away the specific model architecture, and the changes that would be needed to make it fit our desired use-case.
 For instance, fetching the NT adapted for masked language modeling is as easy as running: